 - has previously been convicted of harassment against the victim or victim’s family

 - violates a protective order designed to protect the victim

 - has a previous conviction for stalking, gross misdemeanor or felony

 - is in possession of a deadly weapon while stalking

-- other situations where the victim is part of the legal system, the stalking is in retaliation for official acts as part of official duties, the stalking is an attempt to intimidate a witnesses from testifying.
+- other situations where the victim is part of the legal system, the stalking is in retaliation for official acts as part of official duties, the stalking is an attempt to intimidate a witness from testifying

 Often times, the accused will want to contact the accuser to “talk it out” and try to resolve the matter before the police get involved.
-Or they will write letters, send emails, test messages or leave voice mails.
+Or they will write letters, send emails, text messages or leave voicemails.
 As good willed as these efforts may be, they only tend to fuel the fire of the stalking allegation and make things worse.